10. Map Calibration

 • You manually reset it, or

-• The app is closed completely (including from background).
+• The application is closed completely, including from the background.

 Note: Map Calibration affects only the visual display of the drone and plotted points on the map.
-It does not modify the drone’s GPS data or flight-controller parameters
+It does not modify GPS coordinates, stored plan data, or any flight-controller parameters.

 10.7 Cancelling or Resetting Calibration